Latte: Latent Diffusion Transformer for Video Generation: Related Work

 \section{Related Work}

 \textbf{Video generation} aims to produce realistic videos that exhibit a high-quality visual appearance and consistent motion simultaneously.
 Previous research in this field can be categorized into three main categories.
-Firstly, several studies have sought to extend the capabilities of powerful GAN-based image generators to create videos \citep{vondrick2016generating, saito2017temporal, wang2020imaginator, wang2020g3an, kahembwe2020lower}.
+Firstly, several studies have sought to extend the capabilities of powerful GAN-based image generators to create videos \cite{vondrick2016generating, saito2017temporal, wang2020imaginator, wang2020g3an, kahembwe2020lower}.
 However, these methods often encounter challenges related to mode collapse, limiting their effectiveness.
-Secondly, some methods propose learning the data distribution using autoregressive models \citep{ge2022long, rakhimov2020latent, weissenborn2019scaling, yan2021videogpt}.
+Secondly, some methods propose learning the data distribution using autoregressive models \cite{ge2022long, rakhimov2020latent, weissenborn2019scaling, yan2021videogpt,kondratyuk2023videopoet}.
 While these approaches generally offer good video quality and exhibit more stable convergence, they come with the drawback of requiring significant computational resources.
-Finally, recent advances in video generation have focused on building systems based on diffusion models \citep{ho2020denoising, harvey2022flexible, ho2022video, singer2022make, mei2023vidm, blattmann2023align, wang2023lavie, chen2023seine, wang2023leo}, resulting in promising outcomes.
-However, Transformer-based diffusion models have not been well explored.
-A similar idea has been explored in recent concurrent work VDT \citep{lu2023vdt}.
-The difference from VDT is that we conduct a systematic analysis of different Transformer backbones and the relative best practices discussed in Sec. \ref{sec:the_details_of_Latte} and Sec. \ref{sec:the_best_practice_choices_of_latte} on video generation.
-VDT is similar to our Variant 3.
-We show the performance differences between these model variants in Fig. \ref{fig_ablation:model_variants}, which shows that Variant 1 outperforms Variant 3.
+Finally, recent advances in video generation have focused on building systems based on diffusion models \cite{ho2020denoising, harvey2022flexible, ho2022video, singer2022make, mei2023vidm, blattmann2023align, wang2024lavie, chen2023seine, wang2024leo,gupta2024photorealistic,ma2024cinemo}, resulting in promising outcomes.
+However, Transformer-based diffusion models have not been explored well.
+A similar idea has been explored in recent concurrent work VDT \cite{lu2023vdt}, GenTron~\cite{chen2023gentron}, Open-Sora Plan~\cite{lin2024open}, HunyuanVideo~\cite{kong2024hunyuanvideo}, Pyramidal Flow~\cite{jin2025pyramidal}, Cosmos~\cite{agarwal2025cosmos} and so on.
+VDT, GenTron, and W.A.L.T use an architecture akin to our Variant 3.
+The primary difference from the previous works is that we conduct a systematic analysis of different Transformer backbones and the relative best practices discussed in Sec. \ref{sec:the_details_of_Latte} and Sec. \ref{sec:the_best_practice_choices_of_latte} on video generation.
+Please see Sec.~\ref{sec_discussion_about_the_difference_from_concurrent_works} for a more detailed discussion of the differences.